 A penalty from the boot of Byrne gave Ireland three points at the end of the first half and brought Ireland to within seven points of their Six Nations rivals.

 Guy Graham scored a wonderful individual try eight minutes after the break.
 Scotland’s replacement back row forward broke the Irish line on 50m after a short pass from number eight, Devante Onojaife.
-Graham showed a good turn of pace and a useful step to beat Michael Silvester and Hugh O’Sullivan on his way to the line.
+Graham showed a good turn of pace and a useful step to beat Michael Silvester and O’Sullivan on his way to the line.

 More missed tackles cost Ireland dear six minutes later.
-Logan Trotter ran 40m to take Scotland to within 4m of the Irish 22m line after stealing a lineout.
+Trotter ran 40m to take Scotland to within 4m of the Irish 22m line after stealing a lineout.
 After several phases Murphy Walker made a bust and offloaded to Kyle Rowe which took the game beyond Ireland with over 20 minutes remaining.

-Tommy O’Brien gave Ireland hope with a try after 62 minutes, however the result was confirmed when Devante Onojaife added Scotland’s sixth and final try with 12 minutes remaining.
+Tommy O’Brien gave Ireland hope with a try after 62 minutes, however the result was confirmed when Onojaife added Scotland’s sixth and final try with 12 minutes remaining.

 Ireland’s replacement back row, Jack Daly scored a consolation try with eight minutes left in the contest.